Codecademy/docs/content/python/concepts/requests-methods/terms/request/request.md

 ---
-Title: "requests.request()"
+Title: 'requests.request()'
-Description: "Makes seven main kinds of request to a web server: get, options, head, post, put, patch, and delete; it can also handle custom HTTP verbs if needed, and returns a response object."
+Description: 'Makes seven main kinds of request to a web server: get, options, head, post, put, patch, and delete; it can also handle custom HTTP verbs if needed, and returns a response object.'
 Subjects:
-  - "Data Science"
+  - 'Data Science'
 Tags:
-  - "Methods"
+  - 'Methods'
-  - "APIs"
+  - 'APIs'
-  - "HTTP"
+  - 'HTTP'
-  - "Queries"
+  - 'Queries'
-  - "Requests"
+  - 'Requests'
 CatalogContent:
-  - "learn-python-3"
+  - 'learn-python-3'
-  - "paths/analyze-data-with-python"
+  - 'paths/analyze-data-with-python'
 ---

 The `requests` module for Python includes a `.request()` method for making seven main kinds of request to a web server: `get`, `options`, `head`, `post`, `put`, `patch`, and `delete`; it can also handle custom HTTP verbs if needed, and returns a response object.

 ## Syntax